What dogs and cats shouldn’t eat.

 It can be difficult to keep your dog on the dietary straight and narrow.
 Many dogs enjoy eating the inappropriate or unusual things.

 The basics include don’t eat anything which isn’t food!
 Eating feces can cause infestation (or reinfestation) with a variety of worms, in addition to creating some stinky breath!
-Batteries, string or rope, or plants can all be real hazards to your pet's health!
+Batteries, string or rope, or plants can all be real hazards!
 Batteries can degrade with stomach acids and release toxins, string or rope can create an obstruction in the intestines requiring surgery, and many plants are toxic in their own right.

 Human foods are often toxic or can cause some severe gastrointestinal consequences.